All Episodes

 It's the most fascinating thing.

-Fifty-five to sixty percent of the of registered likely voters in this country disagree with Obama's policies and disagree with the direction the country said.
+55 to 60% of registered likely voters in this country disagree with Obama's policies and disagree with the direction the country said.

 They don't associate Obama's policies with what's happening in the country.

-Then you have the drive-bys and the mainstream media, and you have the low information crowd in the pop culture media, and they are just they're they're entirely ignorant of what half this country believes and thinks, and they're scared by it.
+Then you have the drive-bys into the mainstream media and you have the low-information crowd in the pop culture media, and they are just entirely ignorant of what half this country believes and thinks, and they're scared by it.

-And you know what Obama runs around, for example, he's he owns like no president ever has the media.
+And, you know, Obama runs around, for example, he owns like no president ever has the media.

 And yet he'll run out there and complain about me and Fox News as the two remaining places where there is substantive opposition, which to somebody like Obama, opposition is not tolerable.